Back to all posts

 First, let’s cover the essentials.
 Your card should clearly display your name, title, company, and primary contact details like your phone number and email address.
 Think about what information is most critical for a new connection to have.
 Once you have the text sorted out, consider the design.
 If you already have a print-ready file, that’s great.
 If not, our team can work with you to create a professional layout from scratch.
 We’ll collaborate with you to make sure every element is perfectly placed and reflects your brand identity before anything goes to print.

-Plan Your QR Code Content Strategy
+Next, Plan Your QR Code’s Digital Content

 A QR code is more than just a trendy design element; it’s a tool.
 Before you print, decide exactly what you want people to do when they scan it.
 Do you want to make networking easier?
 The QR code can instantly import your contact information into their phone.
 Want to showcase your work?
 Link it to your online portfolio or a project gallery.
 You can also use it to drive sales by linking to a landing page with a special discount.
 Offering a small incentive gives people a compelling reason to scan your card and engage with your business.